mithun-prasad/Bot/Labs/SimpleBotLab.md

 ## NEXT STEPS

-1. Integrate scores as part of sentences.
-For example, "the score now is 123/1 I think"
+1. Notice how the code only looks at the first part of the scores (for example, 6 in 6-1).
+Can you change the logic to incorporate the second part of the score?
-2. Detect the score expression from the sentence
+2. Integrate scores as part of sentences.
+For example, "the score now is 6-3 I think"